Scotland in 1969 |

 If Ronaldo and Messi played for Australia in 2006

-In the late 60s and early 70s, Scottish football was considered a force to reckon with.
-Celtic won the European Cup in 1967 and Rangers the European Cup Winners’ Cup in 1972.
-The Scottish national defeated England in 1967, becoming the first team in the world to beat the World Cup holder.
-However, they failed to qualify for the World Cup Finals in Mexico.
-They finished behind West Germany in their qualifying group after a 3-2 defeat in Hamburg.
-Scotland actually scored first goal on that match.
+During the late 1960s and early 1970s, Scottish football stood as a formidable presence.
+Celtic claimed victory in the European Cup in 1967, while Rangers secured the European Cup Winners' Cup in 1972.
+The Scottish national team achieved a historic feat by defeating England in 1967, becoming the first team in the world to overcome the reigning World Cup champions.
+Despite this success, they fell short of qualifying for the World Cup Finals in Mexico, finishing behind West Germany in the qualifying group following a 3-2 loss in Hamburg, with Scotland even scoring the first goal in that match.

 This is my selection of Scotland for the World Cup Finals in 1970.
 Only 22 players were on the official roster back then.